 - Print out the pattern, cut out the templates, and trace them on the materials.
 Draw pattern on the sock.
 Sew then cut.
 Turn sock pieces right side out.

 - Stuff parts with poly-fill stuffing materials and sew as instructed below.

 - Sew to close the opening.
 Massage the parts to even out the lumps of the stuffing.

-- Sew eyes, mouth, and arms to complete the sock dragon.
+- Sew eyes, mouth, wings, legs, and spikes to complete the sock dragon.

 Seam Allowance: give yourself approximately 1/8” or 1/4” (you need bigger seam allowance for loose-knit and thinner sock materials because they can be ripped off easily)

 Gather all the tools and materials needed for the sewing of the sock dragon.

 Download and print out the sock dragon templates for the arm, foot, wing, and spikes.
 You might need to resize the templates so that they fit into your socks size.

 Turn all socks wrong side out.
 Align 1 adult sock & 2 toddler socks on the side, 1 adult sock on the foot, make sure they are symmetrical on both layers.
 Lightly iron if necessary.

 Place the solid color adult sock on a toddler stripe sock as shown in the picture.